MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-create-a-forecast.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2021
+ms.date: 06/22/2021
 ms.author: edupont
-ms.openlocfilehash: 08b2a24eeb4e50cb6f7a1c9e02c861ec51668438
+ms.openlocfilehash: 19b168e60fab61f12a631d8e449b7e05753640eb
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "5779335"
+ms.locfileid: "6438694"
 ---
 # <a name="create-a-demand-forecast"></a>Create a Demand Forecast
 You can create sales and production forecasts with the **Demand Forecast** page.

-Forecasting functionality is used to create anticipated demand; actual demand is created from sales and production orders.
-During creation of the Master Production Schedule (MPS), the forecast is netted against the sales and production orders.
+Forecasting functionality is used to create anticipated demand; actual demand is created from sales and works orders.
+During creation of the Master Production Schedule (MPS), the forecast is netted against the sales and works orders.
 The *Component* option on the forecast determines which type of requirements to take into consideration in the netting process.
 If the forecast is for a sales item, only sales orders net the forecast.
-If it is for components, only dependent demand from production order components net the forecast.
+If it is for components, only dependent demand from works order components net the forecast.

 Forecasting allows your company to create "what if" scenarios and efficiently and cost-effectively plan for and meet demand.
 Accurate forecasting can make a critical difference in customer satisfaction levels with regard to order promising dates and on-time delivery.

 ## <a name="sales-forecasts-and-production-forecasts"></a>Sales Forecasts and Production Forecasts
 The forecasting functionality in application can be used to create sales or production forecasts, in combination or independently.
-For example, most make-to-order companies do not carry finished goods inventory, because each item is produced when it is ordered.
+For example, most make-to-order companies do not carry finished goods stock, because each item is produced when it is ordered.
 Anticipating orders (sales forecasting) is critical for a reasonable turnaround time on the finished goods (production forecasting).
-As an example, component parts with lengthy delivery times, if not on order or on inventory, can delay production.
+As an example, component parts with lengthy delivery times, if not on order or on stock, can delay production.

 -   The sales forecast is the sales department's best guess at what will be sold in the future, and is specified by item and by period.
 However, the sales forecast is not always adequate for production.
 -   The production forecast is the production planner's projection of how many end items and derived subassemblies to produce in specific periods to meet the forecasted sales.